sj2407/Identify-Customer-Segments/README.md

 ## Step 2: Feature Transformation
 In this stage of the project, we will attend to the following points:

-+ The first technique that we should perform on your data is feature scaling.
++ The first technique that we should perform on the data is feature scaling.
 + Then apply principal component analysis (PCA) to find the vectors of maximal variability.
 How much variability in the data does each principal component capture?

 ## Step 3: Clustering